smyrnakis/raspberry-born/chapters/harden.md

 ### Uncomplicated Firewall (UFW)

-> Although not mandatory, it's crucial to install in order to secure the Raspberry Pi **and** to ensure that the SSH port is not getting locked by any future operation that might affect *iptables*.
+> Although not mandatory, it's crucial to install *ufw* in order to secure the Raspberry Pi **and** to ensure that the SSH port is not getting locked by any future operation that might affect *iptables*.

 *Article: https://manpages.ubuntu.com/manpages/bionic/man8/ufw.8.html*